Ventilation vs. Oxygenation vs. Respiration Illustration

 Can Oxygenation Occur Without Ventilation?

+Typically, oxygenation is dependent on ventilation to bring fresh oxygen into the lungs.
 However, in specific medical scenarios like extracorporeal membrane oxygenation (ECMO), oxygenation can be artificially maintained without the natural process of ventilation.

 ECMO is a technique used in critical care where blood is oxygenated outside the body, bypassing the lungs.